prysmaticlabs/prysm/README.md

 1) You will need to share the local drive you wish to mount to to container (e.g. C:).
     1. Enter Docker settings (right click the tray icon)
     2. Click 'Shared Drives'
-    3. Select Drive to share
+    3. Select a drive to share
     4. Click 'Apply'

-2) You will next need to create a directory named /tmp/prysm-data/ within your selected shared Drive.
+2) You will next need to create a directory named ```/tmp/prysm-data/``` within your selected shared Drive.
 This folder will be used as a local data directory for Beacon Node chain data as well as account and keystore information required by the validator.
 Docker will **not** create this directory if it does not exist already.
-For the purposes of these instructions, it is assumed that C: is your prior-selected shared Drive.
+For the purposes of these instructions, it is assumed that ```C:``` is your prior-selected shared Drive.

 4) To run the beacon node, issue the following command:
 ```